 1. Prepare an outline of your paper/talk/project.
-Outline should be typed or, at worst, clearly written with legible handwriting Please include:
+Be sure to include:

-a) the topic and whether it is a paper, talk, or project,

-b) an outline of material you plan to cover

-c) several references you plan to use (THIS IS IMPORTANT AND IS THE MAIN WORK) NOTE: you must use references besides the internet.
-The references should be specific, that is, title and date of magazine article, page numbers, etc.
+a) the topic and whether you prefer a paper, talk, or a project, b) an outline of material you plan to cover, c) several references you plan to use (THIS IS IMPORTANT AND IS THE MAIN WORK) NOTE: you must use references besides the internet.
+The references should be specific, that is, name of book or journal, title and date of magazine article, page numbers, etc.